-The ACI Foundation announces the establishment of the Roger S. Johnston Memorial Scholarship.
+The ACI Foundation announces the establishment of the Roger S Johnston Memorial Scholarship.
 This new undergraduate scholarship is funded by Crimson Engineering Associates, Inc., Golden, CO, to honor the late Roger S. Johnston.

 A fellow of the American Concrete Institute, Johnston brought a wealth of field experience as well as technical knowledge to ACI and ACI Committee 347, Formwork for Concrete.
-Early in his career, Johnston worked with several large heavy construction contractors on dams, including Flaming Gorge and Oroville Dams, locks, powerhouses, and bridges.
+Early in his career, Johnston worked with several large heavy construction contractors on dams, including both the Flaming Gorge and Oroville Dams, locks, powerhouses, and bridges.
 A mentor to many engineers, his vast knowledge and experience in the industry led to the pioneering of monolithic forming and placement of concrete turbine-generator pedestals.
 Johnston finished his career at Crimson Engineering as a consultant, living in Highlands Ranch with his wife, Jane.

 The ACI Foundation offers fellowship and scholarship opportunities to students whose studies relate to the concrete industry.
 To learn more about the ACI Foundation and its councils, visit ACIFoundation.org.